synthql/SynthQL/packages/docs/docs/300-security/query-middleware.md

 Query middlewares are functions that are executed before a query is executed.
 They can be used to add additional functionality to the query, such as logging, caching, or authentication.

-In the context of security, query middlewares can be used to add additional checks on every query, or add additional filters to the query to limit the result set.
+In the context of security, query middlewares can be used to add additional checks on every query, or limit the result set.

 ## Adding a middleware

-You can add a middleware to the query engine using the `.use()` method.
+You can add a middleware to the query engine as follows:

 ```ts
 import { DB } from './db';